Kong/kong/DEVELOPER.md

 Finally, we start the build process:

 ```
-# Build the virtual environment for developing Kong
+# Prepare the environment for developing Kong
-make build-venv
+make dev
 ```

 [The build guide](https://github.com/Kong/kong/blob/master/build/README.md) contains a troubleshooting section if